CMTA/CMTAT/README.md

 The CMTAT supports the following core features:

 * Basic mint, burn, and transfer operations
-* Forced transfer by the issuer
 * Pause of the contract and freeze of specific accounts

-Furthermore, the present implementation uses standard mechanisms in order to simplify:
+Furthermore, the present implementation uses standard mechanisms in order to support:

 * Distribution of dividends and interest, via snapshots
-* Upgradeability, via deployemnt of the token with a proxy
+* Upgradeability, via deployment of the token with a proxy
-* "gasless" transactions
+* "Gasless" transactions
+* Conditional transfers, via a rule engine

 This reference implementation allows the issuance and management of tokens representing equity securities.